digaev/interactor-js/README.md

 `after(): Promise<any>`

 Is called only if `call` was resolved.
+Only used by `perform`.

 ### before

 `before(): Promise<any>`

 Always called before `call`.
+Only used by `perform`.

 ### call

 `call(): Promise<any>`

-Business logic goes here.
+Your business logic goes here.

 ### fail